XanaduAI/blackbird/doc/syntax.rst

 Blackbird was designed from the ground up, adhering to the following philosophies:

-**Encapsulate any universal continuous-variable (CV) quantum computation.**
+**Encapsulate any universal photonic quantum computation.**

 **Be clear, concise, and simple to read and follow.** This simplicity should allow for both

-* **Human readability** - operations and expressions should correspond to existing conventions, and allude to common notation in quantum computing.
+* **Human readability** - operations and expressions should correspond to existing conventions, and allude to common notation in quantum computing

-* **Hardware execution** - code should be unambiguous, with one quantum operation per line.
+* **Hardware execution** - code should be unambiguous, with one quantum operation per line

 **Be easy to learn, using constructs and operators familiar in scientific computation**.